Waukegan Park District Profile

 Provides a full range of activities and services year round.
 Major recreation programs include athletics, music, visual arts, dance, drama, day camps, fitness, preschools, outdoor recreation, trips, and special events.
 Programs and services are provided for special populations such as senior citizens and individuals with disabilities.
 The District sponsors the Waukegan Symphony Orchestra and Concert Chorus.
 The District also sponsors the Bowen Park Theatre Company.

-Fifty six authorized full-time staff and over 220 part-time, year round, seasonal and temporary employees.
+Fifty seven authorized full-time staff and over 220 part-time, year round, seasonal and temporary employees.

 National Recreation and Park Association (NRPA), Illinois Association of Park Districts (IAPD), and Illinois Park and Recreation Association (IPRA) and Park District Risk Management Agency (PDRMA).